CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+line 32 print 10 and undefined because line 28 print 10 and y will return as undefined ,line 33 dosen't print anything because y is not defined globally.

 ## Question 3